jvm-bloggers/jvm-bloggers/CONTIBUTING.md

 * Avoid Javadocs where possible.
 Comments should be used only when REALLY needed, prefer better naming and clean code over bloated Javadocs.

-* @author tag shouldn't be placed in test classes unless class is a utility/helper class and not a pure test class
+* `@author` tag shouldn't be placed in test classes unless class is a utility/helper class and not a pure test class

-* @since is not needed as we do not have public API
+* `@since` is not needed as we do not have public API

 * Always provide a test to your change

 ## Testing

-* We use Spock as a base testing framework
+* We use [Spock](http://spockframework.github.io/spock/docs/1.0/index.html) as a base testing framework

-* Notation for test classes is `YourClassNameSpec`
+* Notation for test classes is `YourClassNameSpec` ([example](https://github.com/tdziurko/jvm-bloggers/blob/master/src/test/groovy/pl/tomaszdziurko/jvm_bloggers/utils/DateTimeUtilitiesSpec.groovy#L8))

-* Notation for test methods is `def "Should do something"`
+* Notation for test methods is `def "Should do something"` ([example](https://github.com/tdziurko/jvm-bloggers/blob/master/src/test/groovy/pl/tomaszdziurko/jvm_bloggers/InitialBlogDataPopulationTriggerSpec.groovy#L20))

 * Each section after label `given/when/then` should have indentation one level deeper than label itself